segreeeen/decoronizer/README.md

 (image)

 ... and now (almost) all websites will be Decoronized (unfortunately only in your browser).
-So you miss vitally important messages and a lot of informations are distorted and wrong, just for you.
+You are distanced from vitally important messages and a lot of informations are distorted and wrong, just for you.
-The world outside will turn into a madhouse.
-The plugin can put your life in danger if you believe the informations.
+The plugin can put your life in danger if you believe the informations - is there really a Chuck Norrisvirus?
+Or is it a bunnyvirus?
+Who knows?

 BUT

-if you are a sensitive person who suffers from bad news more than normal people, this plungin will be your salvation..
+If you are a sensitive person who suffers from bad news more than normal people, this extension will be your salvation.

-IS THATS ALL DAVE?
-NO JIM ....
+IS THAT ALL DAVE?
+NO, JIM ...

-As a special bonus, Twitter becomes useless for you.
-Just for this feature this plugin is worthwhile.
+As a special bonus, Twitter becomes utterly useless for you.

 ## deinstallation